 - Targeted Body Part: The part of the body chosen for assault can reveal the accused’s intent.
 Targeting vital organs or areas likely to cause death may demonstrate a deliberate intention to kill.

 - Nature of Injury: The severity and nature of the injury caused can also reflect the accused’s intention.
 Grievous injuries, particularly those inflicted on vital parts of the body, may indicate an intent to cause death.

 - Legal Precedent: In the case of Sadakat Kotwar vs State of Jharkhand, the Supreme Court upheld a conviction under Section 307 IPC, emphasizing that intention must be ascertained from the above-mentioned factors.

 Characteristics of an IPC Section 307 Offence

-- Offenses are categorized into cognizable and non-cognizable categories.
-The police are required by law to report and look into a cognizable offense, and Section 307 of IPC is a cognizable offence.
+- Offences are categorized into cognizable and non-cognizable categories.
+The police are required by law to report and look into a cognizable offence, and Section 307 of IPC is a cognizable offence.

-- Non-Bailable: This indicates that the magistrate has the authority to deny bail and confine a person to court or police custody in a complaint brought under Section 307.
+- Non-bailable offences: This indicates that the magistrate can deny bail and confine a person to court or police custody in a complaint brought under Section 307.